lgeorgieff/javascript/node.js/170_es6/README.md

 The spread operator can be used with [Node.js](https://nodejs.org) only when specifying the command line argument _--es-staging_.

 You can find some examples of the spread operator in [spread_operator.js](./spread_operator.js).

+# Typed Arrays
+The typed arrays feature allows to efficiently process binary data in JavaScript.
+For this ES6 defines several types of array-like structures that are restricted to a particular type, such as:
+* Int8Array
+* Uint8Array
+* Uint8ClampedArray
+* Int16Array
+* Uint16Array
+* Int32Array
+* Uint32Array
+* Float32Array
+* Float64Array

+Note: typed arrays are not instances of _Array_, i.e. _Array.isArray()_ will return false in case of a typed array.

+In general working with typed arrays requires:

+1. Create a raw data buffer of the type _ArrayBuffer_
+2. Create a _DataView_ instance that is bound to the allocated buffer

+The allocated _ArrayBuffer_ does not allow to access the raw data directly.
+But via a _DataView_ instance which refers to the buffer it is possible to access and modify the buffer's data.
+Is is also possible to use mutliple data views on one buffer.

+You can find some examples of typed arrays in [typed_arrays.js](./typed_arrays.js).